FoothillAstroSims/SpectrumExplorer/README.md

 # SpectrumExplorer
-Re-implementation of the NAAP Spectrum Explorer tool
+Re-implementation of the NAAP Spectrum Explorer tool (current version does not include spectral types and stellar temperature dependent absorption features)